tmchow/mkvdts2ac3/README.md

 Otherwise you can click the "Download" link on the GitHub project page and download an archive and extract its contents.

+Edit each of the shell scripts `mkvextract`, `mkvinfo` and `mkvmerge` so the right path mappings are included.
+The key to getting this to work on Unraid using the docker container for MKVtoolnix is that we map paths exactly the same as main unraid system (outside the docker) so the apps running within the docker reference the files the same as you do outside the container.

 Copy shell scripts `mkvextract`, `mkvinfo` and `mkvmerge` into `/usr/bin`.
 These are scripts that wrap calls into the MKVToolNix container to avoid needing to change the original `mkvdts2ac3.sh` script.